Republicans recoil over Biden’s plan to study Supreme Court reforms amid left-wing court packing push

 On Wednesday, eight progressive organizations banded together to form the "Unrig the Courts" coalition to pressure Democrats to use their power to act.
 Their four demands are expanding the number of justices on the Supreme Court, expanding lower federal courts, enacting term limits for Supreme Court justices and improving ethics and transparency requirements for justices.

-"The Supreme Court has become too partisan and too political, and with a united Democratic government, the time to act is now," Demand Justice Executive Director Brian Fallon said in a statement Wednesday.
+"The Supreme Court has become too partisan and too political, and with a united Democratic government, the time to act is now," Demand Justice executive director Brian Fallon said in a statement Wednesday.
 "The 6-3 Republican-appointed majority consistently sides with Republican politicians and corporate interests over the American people, and we must act before they rig the rules of our democracy even further."

 CLICK HERE TO GET THE FOX NEWS APP

-Biden has previously said he is "not a fan" of court-packing and that it is a "bonehead idea."
+Biden has previously said he is "not a fan" of court packing and that it is a "bonehead idea."
 During a campaign event in 2019, in a video posted by Fallon, Biden said that "if we pack the courts, it's going to come back and eat us alive."

 During an interview with CBS News' "60 Minutes" in October, Biden laid out his vision for the commission and for "alternatives" to packing.